BippyMiester/RustAnalytics-Plugin/README.md

 Accompanied by an intuitive website, RustAnalytics presents these rich datasets in an easily digestible format, allowing for quick analysis and decision-making.
 Whether you're looking to enhance server management, improve player experience, or simply dive into the fascinating data of your Rust server, RustAnalytics is your go-to solution.

+## Commands

+`ra.uploadbans` - Uploads all previously stored bans to the API.

 ## Installation Instructions

 1. Go to https://rustanalytics.com/